anjo-hsr/CloudInf/14-PYang/README.md

 ## Usage
 1. Start the script and configure your connection if needed
 2. Select the needed function by typing a listed key - terminate with exit
 2.1.
-If needed select an additional key
+If needed, select an additional key.
 2.2.
-If needed type the right arguments into the console window
+If needed, type the right arguments into the console window.
+2.3.
+If needed, start new connection to do the same configuration part on another router as well.
 3. Repeat if needed

 ## Idea